Data analytics is the process of inspecting, cleansing, transforming, and modeling data with the goal of discovering useful information.

 - William Pitt, a real estate company, uses dozens of nontraditional variables to recommend homes.
 These variables include the number of permits issued to build swimming pools, change in number of coffee shops within a one-mile (1.6 km) radius, and building energy consumption relative to other structures in the same zip code.
 By taking into consideration these nontraditional variables, Pitt can be more prescriptive and better help people identify neighborhoods and homes they want to evaluate for purchase.

-- Musicians, such as Glen Campbell, can now learn how many people listen to different genres of music, when they heard a particular song, and how long they listened to each track.
+- Musicians can now learn how many people listen to different genres of music, when they heard a particular song, and how long they listened to each track.
 This gives real-time data to musicians that can shape decisions about how – and to whom – songs are marketed, using the preferences of the listeners.

 This list is eclectic - and ranges from technology to athletics to real estate to musical arts - because I want you to be inspired by the breadth of applications and services that rely on data to improve user experiences.